Value for Money 65%

 From here, you can ski back down to St Martin on rolling blues and reds, or down to the neighbouring resort of Les Menuires, or over into Meribel, and beyond into Courchevel.
 In all there’s a mind-boggling 600km of groomed runs to ski, plus of course the oodles of off-piste that lie in between.
 If you laid the pistes out end to end, they’d run from London almost as far as Aberdeen.

-The best piste in the 3 Valleys, according to New Generation ski school and many other locals and regular skiers who come here, is Jerusalem.
+The best piste in the 3 Valleys, according to the many locals and regular skiers who come here, is Jerusalem.
 It’s just above St Martin de Belleville, has rolling terrain and gorgeous views.

 Back-door access to a vast ski area